hiraazmat381/Marketing-Campaign-Success-Dashboard/README.md

-# Marketing-Campaign-Success-Dashboard
-I developed a Marketing Campaign Success Prediction Dashboard in Power BI to analyze factors influencing campaign outcomes.
-This process involved data cleaning, modeling, and building interactive visuals to uncover insights such as success rates by channel, product category, region, and budget.
-The goal was to support better marketing decisions.
+# Marketing Campaign Success Prediction Dashboard Using Power BI
+## Project Objective
+The goal of this project is to analyze marketing campaign data and identify key factors that influence campaign success.
+The dashboard helps marketing teams make better decisions to improve performance and ROI using Power BI visualizations.